The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 More than 4 million visitors travel to the Sierra Nevada of central California to explore the 748,000-acre park each year.

-Sports Stadiums with Virtual Tours
+6 Sports Stadiums With Virtual Tours

-Camp Nou, Barcelona Stadium (Barcelona, Spain)
+1. Camp Nou, FC Barcelona (Barcelona, Spain)

-Home stadium of FC Barcelona since its completion in 1957, Camp Nou is the largest stadium in Europe with over 99,000 seats.
+The home stadium of FC Barcelona since its completion in 1957, Camp Nou is the largest stadium in Europe with over 99,000 seats.

-Having hosted some of the most high-profile matches ever, including European Cup/Champions League finals, UEFA Cup Winners’ Cup finals, the opening game of the 1982 FIFA World Cup, and the football competition final at the 1992 Summer Olympics, it is easily one of the most famous stadiums in the world.
+Having hosted some of the most high-profile matches ever, including the European Cup/Champions League finals, the UEFA Cup Winners’ Cup finals, the opening game of the 1982 FIFA World Cup, and the football competition final at the 1992 Summer Olympics, it is easily one of the most famous stadiums in the world.

-Emirates Stadium, Arsenal FC (London, England)
+2. Emirates Stadium, Arsenal FC (London, England)

 The club also has Arsenal Home Learning player packs available to download on its Junior Gunners site.

-Hard Rock Stadium During Miami Open (Miami Gardens, Florida)
+3. Hard Rock Stadium During Miami Open (Miami Gardens, Florida)

 Changing names 8 times since opening in 1987, Hard Rock Stadium is best known as the home of the Miami Dolphins NFL team and Miami Hurricanes NCAA team.

-The stadium can hold up to 80,000 fans, depending on its configuration, which is quite flexible as it has been host to multiple NFL Super Bowls, MLB World Series, BCS National Championship Games, and is now also the home to the Miami Open tennis tournament.
+The stadium can hold up to 80,000 fans depending on its configuration, which is quite flexible as it has been host to multiple NFL Super Bowls, MLB World Series, BCS National Championship Games, and is now also the home to the Miami Open tennis tournament.

-Maracanã Stadium, Flamengo FC (Rio de Janeiro, Brazil)
+4. Maracanã Stadium, Flamengo FC (Rio de Janeiro, Brazil)

 Step inside this massive 70,000+ seat stadium, home of the most famous football (soccer) club in Brazil, Flamengo.